 The activities are also designed with scaffolded support in mind.
 Therefore, they will increase in difficulty as students work through the words.
 This is especially helpful for meeting the specific and diverse needs of all of your learners.
 You can use this to easily differentiate sight word assignments for students!

-Google Slides for Missing Addends
+Missing Addends Practice

 This Missing Addend Google Slides activity supports student-centered learning.
 There are 29 Slides with missing addend word problems that have number bonds, opportunities to construct number sentences, and provide written explanations.
 Furthermore, the activities are all hands-on.
 Students will have a blast with moveable pieces and textboxes to input answers.